The Biggest Sign that You’re Working Too Hard on Your Relationship

 Working hard in a partnership is not enough by itself to create a relationship that is healthy and satisfying emotionally for both people.
 It’s the quality of your connection that counts.

-Signs That One Partner Is Working Too Hard in the Relationship
+Signs That One Partner Is Trying Too Hard in the Relationship

 How can you tell if the work you are doing is feeding a good relationship — or not so much?